deepak039/CropCare/README.md

 - **MODEL_NAME**: (Set to `plant`) Configures the model name in the TensorFlow Serving container.
 - **Google Generative AI API Key**: Required for querying Google’s Generative AI (must be added in `main.py`).

-## License

-This project is licensed under the MIT License.

----

-This abstracted `README.md` covers all necessary steps and explains the core components without getting into overly specific details.
-Let me know if you'd like further adjustments!